denisamaftei/smart-meal/README.md

 # Smart Meal
-This project is an application that helps reduce food waste by allowing users to track their food inventory and receive recipe suggestions based on their current ingredients.<br><br> The app was created using Vue.js, Quasar, and Firebase.
+This project is a Single Page Application (SPA) that helps reduce food waste by allowing users to track their food inventory and receive recipe suggestions based on their current ingredients.<br><br> The app was created using Vue.js, Quasar, and Firebase.

 ## Features
 The Smart Meal App includes the following features: